George Hargreaves: Education

 According to Ken Gwertz's article "Landscape Alchemist," George Hargreaves' interest in Landscape Architecture was partially due to a summer trip that he went on when he was 18 years old.
 During the trip to the Rocky Mountains, George Hargreaves climbed Flat Top Mountain where he experienced a life changing scene.
 Hargreaves describes the sense, "It wasn't just the mountains or the trees or any of the individual elements.
 It was something about the sense of space itself.
 When I got back home I tried to explain this to my uncle...and he said, 'Have you ever thought about going into landscape architecture?'"
 In 1973, George Hargreaves attended the School of Environment and Design at the University of Georgia.
 Four years later, he graduated second in his class, magna cum laude, with a Bachelor of Landscape Architecture.
 Soon after getting his bachelor's degree, George went to Harvard University Graduate School of Design.
 He graduated with distinction and received a master's degree in Landscape Architecture.

 Professional experience

 In 1983, Hargreaves Associates, now Hargreaves Jones, was founded.
 George and Hargreaves Associates have worked on many well known designs over the years.
-George Hargreaves is an important part of every design.